Dow Jones industrials climb above 25,000 for the first time

 ADVERTISEMENT

+More broadly, a steady recovery in economies in Europe, emerging markets as well as the U.S. has been helping send markets higher around the globe, and indexes in some developing countries have done even better than those in Europe and the U.S over the past year.
+Brazil's benchmark Bovespa is up 28 percent over the past year and the Hang Send index in Hong Kong is up 39 percent.

-BONDS: Bond prices sank, sending yields higher.
+Bond prices sank, sending yields higher.
 The yield on the 10-year Treasury note rose to 2.48 percent from 2.44 percent.

-Banks made strong gains in early trading as increased interest rates mean they can make more money from mortgages and other loans.
+Higher bond yields are good news for banks because they can charge higher interest rates on mortgages and other kinds of loans.
 JPMorgan Chase gained $2.01, or 1.9 percent, to $109.51 and Wells Fargo rose $1.11, or 1.8 percent, to $62.67.

-CHIP DIP: Intel continued to stumble after security researchers at Google discovered serious security flaws in its computer processors.
+Intel continued to stumble after security researchers at Google discovered serious security flaws in its computer processors.
 It lost $1.90, or 4.2 percent, to $43.36 after a 3.4 percent decline Wednesday.
 Intel said it's working to fix the problem and that it's not the only company affected.

 Rival Advanced Micro Devices said it believes its chips are safe and its stock jumped 83 cents, or 7.2 percent, to $12.38.
 Most of Intel's rivals made big gains Wednesday.